yachtcloud/ffmpeg-nvenc/README.md

 sudo apt-get -y install cuda
 ```

-Above commans are part of the `install_sysreqs.sh` script that will be executed by
+Above commans are part of the `install_sysreqs.sh` script.
-liveQ's `install.sh`.

 ## Usage

 Clone the repo then use the `build.sh` script to compile the binaries